deanagan/deanagan.github.io/_posts/2021-01-18-Learn-Python-Series-Max-in-Dict.md

       related: true
 ---

 Happy new year 2021!
-I want to kick off my new year blog entry with a beginner's guide to my favorite language, Python.
+I want to kick off my new year blog entry with a beginner's guide to my favourite language, Python.

 We've all been there, learning a new language, there is always that little gem of a feature that is quite handy and makes the language enjoyable to write with.
 When I started learning Python, a lot of things changed for me with how I see programming, especially with all these things they call "pythonic".